-Article 30 Issue and redemption prices, order acceptance deadline
+Issue and redemption prices, order acceptance deadline

-- 1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment. - 2.
-The maximum initial sales charge is 5% of the net asset value per unit.
-The Company is free to charge a lower initial sales charge, or no initial sales charge at all. - 3.
-A redemption fee is not charged.
-Redemption takes place at the net asset value per unit. - 4.
-Orders for the issue and redemption of units received by the Company or the custodian at or before 1:30 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
+1. The net asset value, the net asset value per unit and the issue and redemption prices are determined for each valuation date in accordance with article 18 of the General Terms and Conditions of Investment for each valuation date that is also a bank business day in Luxembourg.

+2. The maximum initial sales charge is 5% of the net asset value per unit.
+The Company is free to charge a lower initial sales charge, or no initial sales charge at all.

+3. A redemption fee is not charged.
+Redemption takes place at the net asset value per unit.

+4. Orders for the issue and redemption of units received by the Company or the custodian at or before 1:30 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
 Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.

-Article 31 Fees and expenses
+Fees and expenses

-1. The Company shall be paid a fee from the UCITS fund for each day of the fiscal year in the amount of 1/365 (1/366 in a leap year) of 1.45% of the net asset value (cf. article 18 (1) of the General Terms and Conditions of Investment) as the all-in
+1. The Company shall be paid a fee from the UCITS fund for each day of the fiscal year in the amount of 1/365 (1/366 in a leap year) of 1.4% of the net asset value (cf. article 18 (1) of the General Terms and Conditions of Investment) as the all-in fee.